What kinds of support for learning do students receive beyond the classroom?

 Siblings of enrolled students are placed on a sibling waiting list.
 They will be offered enrollment before children on the non-sibling waiting list.
 With the natural attrition of people moving out of the area, it is likely that all of your children can be in the school within a year, especially if you are willing to move a child mid-year.

-What about younger siblings?
-How can I make sure they get in the school?
+How can I make sure my child(ren)'s younger siblings get in the school?

 Younger siblings go through the lottery process and are offered enrollment before children on the non-sibling waiting list.
 There are normally more openings available than the list of siblings going into kindergarten.